juneekim7/rhy-game/README.md

 "Make your own web rhythm game easily!"

-Most rhythm games have similar features and mechanism except for design, details, and a bit of personality.
-With rhy-game, you can make your own note-based web rhythm game.
-Since your game is on the web, it will be lightweight and accessible to people.
+Most rhythm games are characterized by having common features except for some designs and personalities. rhy-game is a library that helps you easily create your own rhythm game by taking advantage of the characteristic of rhythm games.
+With rhy-game, you can create a rhythm game that many people can enjoy without requiring a large capacity.

 ### Features